ultravioletrs/prism-docs/docs/getting-started.md

 ### Stop Computation Run

 To stop a computation run at any point, click the **Stop** button on the event's card.
 The card contains the details and list of events related to the current computation run.
-Once the run is stopped, the button will be hidden from the card showing the list of events.
+Once the run is stopped, the button will be hidden.

 ![Stop Computation Run](img/ui/stop_computation.png)